multifreded/hv20/day24/README.md

   inflating: Download/attack.pcapng
 ```

 The file `data_storage` is an Linux executable.
-It's the main part of santa's
+It's the main part of Santa's
 _secure data storage_ application.
-It uses standard input and output for
+It uses standard input and output for I/O …
-communication.

 ```sh
 $ file Download/data_storage